jaydeelew/CompareAI/RATE_LIMITING_IMPLEMENTATION.md

 ## Overview

-This document describes the **multi-layer anti-abuse system** implemented to prevent users from exceeding the daily comparison limit without requiring user accounts.
+This document describes the **multi-layer anti-abuse system** implemented to prevent users from exceeding daily limits.
+The system uses **model-based pricing** where each AI model response counts individually toward the daily limit.

+**Updated October 22, 2025:** Switched from comparison-based to model-based rate limiting.
+All tiers now support up to 9 models per comparison.

 ## Architecture